 The New York Guaranty Corporation covers individual policyholders or annuity holders and their beneficiaries, persons holding certificates of insurance issued under group insurance policies or group annuities, payees under structured settlement annuities, and employers or others who own group annuity contracts or funding agreements.
 Limits on benefits and coverage are established by state law.
 For more information about coverage or if you have a lost or old policy, call us at 212-202-4243 or email us at email@example.com.

-Generally, individual and group life insurance policies, health insurance policies, annuities, and funding agreements issued by life insurance companies licensed to do business in New York State are covered by the New York Guaranty Corporation.
+Generally, individual and group life insurance policies, health insurance policies, annuities, and funding agreements issued by life and health insurance companies licensed to do business in New York State are covered by the New York Guaranty Corporation.
 If you have specific questions about whether a particular contract would be covered or if you have a lost or old policy call us at 212-202-4243 or email us at firstname.lastname@example.org.

 Certain types of insurance issued by non-life insurance companies--such as automobile, homeowners, professional liability, medical malpractice, workers' compensation, etc.--may be protected by the New York Property/Casualty Insurance Security Fund.
 That guaranty fund can be reached at: